 And David’s older brother, Elieab, heard what he spoke unto those at his table; and Elieab’s anger was kindled against David, and he sayeth, “Why comest thou down hither?
-And with whom hast thou left thin minimum-wage job in the steel mill?
+And with whom hast thou left thine minimum-wage job at Mutton Burger?
 I know thy pride, and the haughtiness of thine heart; for thou art come down that thou mightest see the Publishers.”

 And David saith to those at his table, “Thy servant shall present an editor with a proposal, a table of contents, chapter summaries, and three sample chapters.”

 And those at the table saith as one to him, “Thou art not able to go up to the Publishers.
 For thou art but a youth, and they have been editing from their youth.”

 And David saith unto them, “Thy servant has been faithful in attending writers’ conferences, in subscribing to the Writer’s Digest Book Club, and in journeying unto night classes.
 And I went forth and did sell short stories and devotionals unto take-home papers and denominational magazines for three cents a word.
 Behold, I have a portfolio of published work, with which I shall got out to the Publishers.